Written by Rachael Kraft (Avid Equestrian 20+ Years) Last Updated 2/20/2023

 But, don’t worry!
 We’ll cover all that and more so you can have all the information you need to decide what trailer is best for you.

-Should I buy a bumper pull trailer or a gooseneck horse trailer?
+Should I buy a bumper pull horse trailer or a gooseneck horse trailer?
 Is the forward-facing or the reverse-facing design best?
 Do I want a straight-load trailer or a slant-load trailer?
 These are common questions that many first time horse trailer buyers struggle to find the answers to.
-Let’s go over them one by one.

 The first thing you should consider when shopping for your first horse trailer is the size.
 If you have large breed horses like warmbloods or draft horses, you’re probably going to need a trailer that's taller and bigger than the average trailer.
 If you have average size horses, but you have 4 horses, you’ll also need a bigger trailer if you want to be able to transport all of them at once.